jgerstmayr/EXUDYN/docs/RST/cInterface/GeneralContact.rst

   | (default=True) for consistent, closed meshes, we can exclude overlapping contact triangles (which would cause holes if mesh is overlapping and not consistent!!!)
 * | **excludeDuplicatedTrigSphereContactPoints**:
   | (default=False) run additional checks for double contacts at edges or vertices, being more accurate but can cause additional costs if many contacts
+* | **computeContactForces**:
+  | (default=False) if True, additional system vector is computed which contains all contact force and torque contributions.
+In order to recover forces on a single rigid body, the respective LTG-vector has to be used and forces need to be extracted from this system vector; may slow down computations.
 * | **ancfCableUseExactMethod**:
   | (default=True) if True, uses exact computation of intersection of 3rd order polynomials and contacting circles
 * | **ancfCableNumberOfContactSegments**: